tendermint/tendermint/docs/architecture/adr-065-custom-event-indexing.md

   block and transaction events.
 - The ability to not have to support a custom indexing and query engine beyond the legacy `kv` type.
+- The ability to offload/proxy indexing and querying to the underling sink.
+- Scalability and reliability that essentially comes "for free" from the underlying sink, if it supports it.

 ### Negative